vuejs/docs/src/guide/transitions-enterleave.md

 - automatically apply classes for CSS transitions and animations
 - integrate 3rd-party CSS animation libraries, such as [Animate.css](https://animate.style/)
 - use JavaScript to directly manipulate the DOM during transition hooks
-- integrate 3rd-party JavaScript animation libraries, such as Velocity.js
+- integrate 3rd-party JavaScript animation libraries

 On this page, we'll only cover entering, leaving, and list transitions, but you can see the next section for [managing state transitions](transitions-state.html).